 Schwab receives compensation from offshore mutual fund companies when clients invest in an offshore mutual fund.
 Schwab receives fees and other remuneration from offshore mutual fund companies or their affiliates for the recordkeeping, shareholder services, and other administrative services that Schwab provides to shareholders of the funds.
 These shareholder services include transaction processing, settlement of trades, dividend distribution, record maintenance, and distribution of statements, confirmations, prospectuses and other regulatory shareholder documents.

 Through Schwab's Offshore Mutual Fund Center, Schwab offers a selection of load-waived offshore mutual funds.
 Schwab receives remuneration for the shareholder services provided to these funds.
-To compensate Schwab for various shareholder services, the funds pay Schwab an asset-based annual fee, which usually equals 0.4% of the average fund assets held at Schwab, but may be as high as 0.45%.
-The fee may be subject to a monthly minimum that generally does not exceed USD$2,000 and applies beginning with the seventh full month after the fund is made available for purchase at Schwab.
-Also, funds pay Schwab a one-time establishment fee, which Schwab may waive.
-The amount of this fee generally does not exceed USD$10,000 for the first fund added and USD$1,000 for each new fund after that.
+To compensate Schwab for various shareholder services, the funds pay Schwab either an asset-based annual fee, which usually equals 0.60% of the average fund assets held at Schwab, but may be as high as 0.75% annually, or the funds pay Schwab any service fee or commission payable to a broker as disclosed in the fund’s offering documents .
+Schwab may also receive a networking fee for each sub-account, most often equal to $6 annually.

 ETF sponsors or their affiliates pay a fixed program fee to Schwab each year for each ETF participating in ETF OneSource.
 The program fees vary, but can range up to USD$250,000 per year for each participating ETF.
 ETF sponsors or their affiliates also pay Schwab an asset-based fee based on a percentage of total ETF assets purchased by Schwab customers after the ETF was added to ETF OneSource.
 The amount of the asset-based fee can range up to 0.15% annually.